 Iterative Design to Engage All (IDEA) Learners is a teacher professional development program grounded in design thinking and centered on cutting-edge research on per- and polyfluoroalkyl substances (PFAS).
-Together, researchers and high school STEM teachers will co-develop standards-aligned curricula, increasing teacher knowledge of PFAS research and pedagogy for incorporating research data into instruction.
-With a focus on engaging diverse learners in a locally relevant issue, IDEA Learners will increase teacher and student awareness of the evolving biomedical research landscape and career opportunities in environmental health sciences, cultivating a diverse biomedical workforce.
+The IDEA Learners program builds the capacity of STEM teachers to engage all learners and cultivate a diverse biomedical workforce.

 - Incorporate PFAS research findings, including data, into STEM instruction to promote data literacy

 - Increase student knowledge of and interest in biomedical research careers

 - Use varied strategies to engage students in learning about a timely and relevant environmental health issue

 This Multiple Principal Investigator Project is led by Dr. Kathleen Gray, Research Associate Professor in the UNC Institute for the Environment, and Dana Brown Haine, K-12 Science Education Manager for the UNC Institute for the Environment.

 - IDEA Learners program brings teachers and researchers together to develop impactful curriculum (March 2023)

 - IE launches Iterative Design to Engage All (IDEA) Learners Program (December 2021)